Curriculum, Enrollment, and Graduation

 2. The student’s behavior severely disrupts the University environment, and no reasonable accommodations are available that can adequately reduce that risk or disruption.

-Students will be given the option to take a voluntary medical leave of absence before a decision is made with respect to an involuntary leave of absence.
+Students will be given the option to take a voluntary medical leave of absence before a decision is made regarding an involuntary leave of absence.

 Retroactive University Withdrawal